Creating Workflows

 Creating your first workflow

-Go to Settings > Workflows and click New Workflow.
+Go to Settings > Workflows and click Create workflow.
 Give it a descriptive name (like "Tag billing questions") and an optional description so your team understands its purpose.

 Next, choose your trigger type, add at least one condition, and configure the actions you want to run.
 See Conditions and Actions for the full list of options.

-Workflows are evaluated in order, which you can control by dragging them in the list.
+On the Workflows page, workflows are grouped by trigger and run from top to bottom.
+You can control the order within each trigger group by dragging a workflow up or down with its drag handle.
 All enabled workflows that match a ticket will execute their actions, not just the first one.
 This means you can have multiple workflows that apply to the same ticket without them conflicting.

 Trigger types